Top chef says restaurants cannot survive social distancing rules

 “The need for two metres is not a scientific fact,” Mr McMahon said.
 “In other countries it is 1.5 metres or even one metre.
 And Germany is talking about doing away with social distancing in August.”

 “One metre is sensible.
 It may save our whole industry.
-But once contact sport resume, we need to do away with social distancing.
+But once contact sports resume, we need to do away with social distancing.
 For the sake of our country.”